Statistical inference of convex order by Wasserstein projection: Preliminaries

 \end{theorem}

-\begin{remark} Under suitable integrability conditions, the Backward-forward swap property holds for a large class of cost functions including $|\cdot|^p$ for $1\leq p < \infty$.
-All the results below, therefore, can be extended to $\mathcal{W}_p$ for $1\leq p < \infty$. \end{remark}
+\begin{remark} Under suitable integrability conditions, the backward-forward swap property holds for a large class of cost functions including $|\cdot|^p$ for $1\leq p < \infty$.
+With appropriate modifications, all the results below can be extended to $\mathcal{W}_p$ for $1\leq p < \infty$: see \cite{Alfonsi_2020,yh_yl_stochastic_order} for more details. \end{remark}